openforcefield/ptm_prototype/README.md

 The notebook also demonstrates two important upcoming features that we intend to support long-term:

-* `openff-pablo`: Our new, performant PDB loader that will eventually supersede `Topology.from_pdb`.
+* [`openff-pablo`](https://github.com/openforcefield/openff-pablo): Our new, performant PDB loader that will eventually get merged into [`Topology.from_pdb`](https://docs.openforcefield.org/projects/toolkit/en/stable/users/pdb_cookbook/index.html).
 Currently only handles PDB files, but will handle PDBx/mmCIF in the future.
-* `parameterize_with_nagl`: A concept of the "swiss cheese" partial charge assignment method, where one force field with library charges (in this case, our FF14SB port) assigns partial charges to as much of a molecule as it can, and then a NAGL model assigns partial charges to the rest.
+* `parameterize_with_nagl`: A concept of the "swiss cheese" partial charge assignment method, where a force field with library charges (in this case, our FF14SB port) assigns partial charges to as much of a molecule as it can, and then a NAGL model assigns partial charges to the rest.

 Once Rosemary comes out, the `parameterize_with_nagl` function will likely become unnecessary (since Rosemary is on track to use a NAGL model for all charge assignment), and we will switch to recommending Rosemary alone instead of FF14SB+Sage.
 However the loading functionality in `openff-pablo` will continue to be needed to load modified proteins into the OpenFF ecosystem.